 Krispy Kreme: If you still have room (and even if you don’t!), stop and get a hot donut from Krispy Kreme right on the corner of Peace Street.
 You can’t go wrong with this North Carolina classic!

 Date Night Itinerary on Raleigh’s Wilmington St.

 Mood: If you’re in the mood for a laid-back, quintessential Raleigh date night, this is the itinerary for you!
 Park in a parking deck on Wilmington St. and walk up and down the street hitting some of your favorites.

 Raleigh Times: Start here and grab a beer and an order of fried mozzarella.
 If it’s nice out, head up to the rooftop.
 If not, cozy up at one of the bars and enjoy the history of the building and the energy of a true Raleigh staple.

 St. Roch Fine Oysters: I cannot come to Wilmington Street without stopping at St. Roch for pimento’d oysters and pomme frites.
 Next time, I’ll try a fried oyster slider, too.
 While David doesn’t eat oysters, he’ll get on board for the pimiento cheese appetizer that’s on the bar snacks menu.

-Gallo Pelón: If you’re not quite ready to call it a night, head up to Gallo Pelón for a night cap.
-Their outdoor patio is a lovely spot, but their bar area is great spot to hang as well.
+Gallo Pelón: If you’re not quite ready to call it a night, head up to Gallo Pelón for a nightcap.
+Their outdoor patio is a lovely spot, but their bar area is a great spot to hang out as well.

-Have you experienced a Raleigh date night before?
+Where are your favorite spots for Raleigh date nights?
 Let me know in a comment below!